Questions During your First Relationship Therapy Session

 Here are 30 questions that your couples therapy professional will most likely ask you.
 You and your partner can use these in two ways, one being you can ask each other them and having an honest conversation.
 Secondly by reading them before you go to your first therapy session, you will feel more at ease, less stressed and anxious.

-If you are also going to therapy as individuals, which I suggest you do, read this blog post to help you get the conversation started as you sit one-on-one with your new therapist.
+If you are also going to therapy as individuals, which I suggest you do, this article Things To Work On In Therapy will be helpful.

 - How long have you been together?